 Line two, yin, shows an auspiciously colored yellow room.
 The color yellow suggests that balance will come.

 Line three, yang, shows the fiery brilliance declining, like the setting sun.
-Instead of celebrating the natural cycles of dark and light, one laments like a feeble old man.
+Instead of celebrating the natural cycles of dark and light, the subject laments like a feeble old person.
 This is unfortunate.

-Line four, yang, shows a self-centered person bursting upon the scene, full of his/her own ideas and brilliance.
+Line four, yang, shows a self-centered person bursting upon the scene, full of their own ideas and brilliance.
 Such an abrupt show of self-indulgence will be rejected by everyone.

-Line five, yin, in a weakened position, shows the tears of humiliation.
-The subject of this line is strengthened by tears of repentance.
-There will be good fortune.
+Line five, yin, in a weakened position, shows tears of humiliation.
+Then subject of this line is strengthened by tears of repentance.

 Line six, yang, shows a king on a campaign to restore order to the countryside.
 He arrests the leaders of the rebels, but not the followers who are innocent.
 The king, through his brilliance, protects his faithful subjects.
 He does not punish people needlessly.